Rivière-à-Pierre

 Rivière-à-Pierre (/fr/) is a municipality of the Portneuf Regional County Municipality, in the administrative region of the Capitale-Nationale, Quebec, Canada.
 This area of the Laurentian Mountains is part of the Batiscanie and has more than 200 lakes.
 The village of Rivière-à-Pierre was developed on each side of the river that bears its name.
 Rivière-à-Pierre is the second largest municipality in the Portneuf RCM in terms of area.

 The Rivière-à-Pierre railway station, located in the village is served by Via Rail.

-Etyomology
+Etymology

 The name "Rivière-à-Pierre", used as Rivière-à-Pierre since at least 1829 by the surveyor Jean-Pierre Proulx, was recorded on December 5, 1968, to the register of the Commission de toponymie du Québec (Toponymic Commission of Quebec).
 As the riverbed was once considered very rocky and flows through many crags, it seemed quite natural to assign this name, which was adopted by the municipality in 1948."